-And if you get sick often, ginger may benefit you by releasing the exterior, which means it can help support your first line of defense of the immune system.
-In addition, from a TCM perspective, ginger helps transform phlegm due to excess internal dampness, and may also help stop coughing.
+Ginger releases the exterior, which means it can help support your first lines of defense of the immune system.
+From a TCM perspective, ginger helps transform phlegm due to excess internal dampness.

-Even if you’re already healthy, it’s a good idea to make sure you’re getting your daily dose of ginger to keep your immune system strong.
-In Western medicine, research studies show that ginger possesses anti-oxidative and anti-inflammatory properties.9
+Even if you’re already healthy, it’s a good idea to make sure you’re getting your daily dose of ginger to support your immune system.

 Ginger is ideal in the winter as an ingredient in soup.
 But you can get the benefits of fresh ginger year-round, the easiest way, in the most concentrated form, by making a tea.